-Twinned under a joint council, the towns of Fishguard and Goodwick are synonymous with the ferry to Rosslare.
-However, these unsuspecting twin towns offer much more than a mere ferry port.
+Twinned under a joint council, Fishguard and Goodwick are best known for the ferry to Rosslare - but these north Pembrokeshire coastal towns offer much more than a gateway to Ireland.

-The scene of the Last Invasion of Britain in 1797, Fishguard and Goodwick share a fascinating history, with the Last Invasion Tapestry telling the tale of the invasion.
+Famous as the site of the Last Invasion of Britain in 1797, the towns share a rich history, vividly captured in the 30 metre-long Last Invasion Tapestry.

-Standing at the gateway to the Pembrokeshire Coast National Park, the towns are surrounded by awe-inspiring landscapes, and notable landmarks.
-Wander along the Pembrokeshire Coast Path National Trail to Fishguard Fort for postcard-perfect views of Goodwick Harbour; Lower Town Fishguard; and Fishguard Quay, fringed with fishermen’s cottages.
+Set at the edge of the Pembrokeshire Coast National Park, the area is surrounded by dramatic landscapes and historical landmarks.
+Follow the Pembrokeshire Coast Path National Trail along Marine Walk for postcard-worthy views of Lower Town Harbour, once the backdrop for Under Milk Wood and Moby Dick.
 Alternatively, enjoy a scenic stroll along Goodwick Parrog, or book a fflecsi bus to Strumble Head Lighthouse in Pencaer - a top spot for dolphin sightings.

 Places to eat in Fishguard